Existence and regularity of source-type self-similar solutions for stable thin-film equations: Introduction

 \section{Introduction}

 In this paper we study the existence and regularity of source-type self-similar solutions to the thin-film equation:

-The function $h = h(t,z)>0$ describes the height or the thickness of a two-dimensional viscous thin film on a one-dimensional flat solid as a function of time $t > 0$ and the lateral variable $z$.
-The term $(h^{n+3})_{zz}$ represents the effect of the gravity.
+The function $h = h(t,z)>0$ describes the height or the thickness of a two-dimensional viscous thin-film on a one-dimensional flat solid as a function of time $t > 0$ and the lateral variable $z$. {The parameter $n>0$ stands for the mobility exponent, $\omega>0$ represents the mass and $\delta$ is the Dirac distribution at the origin.
+Here we are concerned with the range $n\in (3/2,3)$.} The term $(h^{n+3})_{zz}$ represents the effect of the gravity.
 The plus sign in front of $(h^{n+3})_{zz}$ leads to a stabilizing term (droplet on the ground) as opposed to the droplet at the ceiling (destabilization).
 The functions $Z_{\pm}(t)$ define the boundary of the droplet, to which we refer to as contact lines due to their analog for three-dimensional films.
-Then condition~\eqref{bdry1}$_1$ merely define the contact lines, whereas conditions~\eqref{bdry1}$_2$ state that the contact angle between the liquid-gas and liquid-solid interfaces vanishes (commonly referred to as ``complete wetting regime'').
-Condition~\eqref{bdry2} is of kinematic character.
-It states that the (vertically averaged) velocity of the film $h^{n-1}h_{zzz}$ at the contact lines equals the contact line velocities.
-One then easily verifies that then the mass $\displaystyle\int_{Z_-(t)}^{Z_+(t)} h(t,z) \, \d z$ is a conserved quantity .
+Then {conditions}~\eqref{bdry1}$_1$ merely define the contact lines, whereas conditions~\eqref{bdry1}$_2$ state that the contact angle between the liquid-gas and liquid-solid interfaces vanishes (commonly referred to as ``complete wetting regime''). {Conditions}~\eqref{bdry2} {are} of kinematic character. {They state} that the (vertically averaged) velocity of the film $h^{n-1}h_{zzz}$ at the contact lines equals the contact line velocities.
+One then easily verifies that the mass $\displaystyle\int_{Z_-(t)}^{Z_+(t)} h(t,z) \, \d z$ is a conserved quantity.
+See \cite{NS, ODB1997, OR1992, TK2004} for a survey and more explanations.
+See also the references \cite{Bertozzi98, BB2001, BP1996, Myers98, ODB1997}.\\